There are three ways you can stay with us:

-There is also a very friendly pub in the same area, which serves modern British food.
+There is also a friendly pub The Roebuck Inn in the same area which serves modern British food.

-A mile in the opposite direction is a pub with a Chinese restaurant, which is closed on Tuesdays.
+A mile in the opposite direction is the Wok Inn, a pub with a Chinese restaurant (closed on Tuesdays).

 Everything you need to know about staying here